daplayer/tagging/README.md

   name.
 This avoids having two entries for the same artist if their musics are tagged with a different case (e.g. "Bring Me *the* Horizon" and "Bring Me *The* Horizon").
-* The singles aren't directly attached to their artist as DaPlayer treats singles as a single collection but you can `filter` the `singles` array to properly attach them.
+* The singles are both attached to their artist and stored under the `singles` key as DaPlayer treats singles as a single collection.

 The `id` field actually refers to the given path; this is a cheap way to have an unique identifier for each record.